techlore/go-incognito/Scripts/Section 1/4_FOSS.md

 # FOSS

-A term that I’m going to consistently use throughout this course is FOSS, \*Show Floss\* not FLOSS , FOSS, which stands for Free and open-source software.
+A term that I’m going to consistently use throughout this course is FOSS, *(Show Floss)* not FLOSS , FOSS, which stands for Free and open-source software.
 Rather than me explaining it every time I use the acronym, let’s cover the term right now.

-[Promotional Spot]

 FOSS isn’t just a category of software--it’s a movement.
 FOSS is any software that can be freely licensed to use, copy, study, and change in any you want, while